 2. Fixed Wireless Internet

-Overview: Fixed wireless internet uses radio signals to provide internet service, typically through a line-of-sight connection to a tower.
+Fixed wireless internet uses radio signals to provide internet service, typically through a line-of-sight connection to a tower.
+Speeds generally range from 12 - 50 Mbps.

 • Pros: Lower latency compared to satellite, good speeds.